NVIDIA/nv-one-logger/nv_one_logger/one_logger_otel/src/nv_one_logger/otel/no_init.md

 # Warning

-Do not add an __init.py__ to this directorty. `onelogger.otel` is a namespace package.
+Do not add an **init.py** to this directorty. `nv_one_logger.otel` is a namespace package.
+This makes it possible to have multiple Python projects that define subpackages and code under the package `nv_one_logger.otel`.
-This allows us to allow more than one project to contain code for packages that start with `onelogger.otel`.